diegopacheco/diegopacheco-architecture-library/src/patterns/WEB_HOOK.md

 * **Event-driven architectures**: Triggering actions in response to specific events.

 Webhooks do not require special technology.
 You can apply them with any backend technology that can handle HTTP requests.

+## Why you need to know this?

+Webhooks are interesting patrern for 2 common scenarios:

+1. You are doing async processing and want to notify another system when the processing is done.
+Lets say the other system is external.
+So this prevent the need for polling.
+Same pattern can be applied for internal systems as well.

+2. You want to integrate with 3rd party systems that support webhooks to get notified about events happening in those systems.
+For example, you can use webhooks to get notified about new orders in an e-commerce platform or new issues in a project management tool.
+Being event driven is always better than polling.